yogeshwar607/shreemoryacabs/SOCIAL_MEDIA_CONTENT_PACK.md

 ✅ ESG contribution: Zero-emission electric travel

 Priya's Quote:
 "I used to dread Monday night packing and Tuesday 5 AM driving.
-Now I just WhatsApp GreenEVCabs, sleep in the cab, and wake up at NMIA refreshed.
+Now I just WhatsApp Shree Morya Cabs, sleep in the cab, and wake up at NMIA refreshed.
 My team jokes that I'm more productive during my Pune-NMIA ride than they are in office!"

 Cost-Benefit Analysis (Monthly):
 • 4 roundtrips: 8 cab rides × ₹3,700 = ₹29,600